clab/lstm-parser-with-beam-search/README.md

 # Using alternate decoding methods

-To use each decoding method, simply add the correct flags to the model:
+To use each decoding method, simply add the correct flags to the model (all numbers in these examples are tunable parameters):

 `-b 12`: Beam search with 12 beams